-You will need the User Constraint File shown in Listing 2.2.
-The exact same signals and names mentioned in Listing 2.2 must be present in the interface declaration of you top module.
+You will need the User Constraint File that describe the board signals.
+The list used for the zedboard is shown in Listing 2.3.
+The exact same signals and names mentioned in Listing 2.3 must be present in the interface declaration of you top module.
 Comment out the lines that you don't use.
-(This file is included in the lab skeleton as lab0.ucf.)
+(This file is included in the lab skeleton as lab0_zed.ucf for the zedboard and lab0.ucf for the Virtex II board.)